geo-fluid-dynamics/phaseflow-fenics/README.md

     docker run -ti -v $(pwd):/home/fenics/shared zimmerman/phaseflow-fenics:latest

-As of this writing, zimmerman/phaseflow-fenics:latest only adds pytest to the [FEniCS Docker image](quay.io/fenicsproject/stable:latest) , as shown in our [Dockerfile](https://github.com/alexanderzimmerman/phaseflow-fenics/blob/master/Dockerfile).
+Note that our [Docker image](https://hub.docker.com/r/zimmerman/phaseflow-fenics/latest) only adds pytest to the [FEniCS Docker image](quay.io/fenicsproject/stable:latest) and clones this repository, as shown in our [Dockerfile](https://github.com/alexanderzimmerman/phaseflow-fenics/blob/master/Dockerfile).
+So for the most part, everything you need to know is [here in the "FEniCS in Docker" manual](https://fenics.readthedocs.io/projects/containers/en/latest/).

 If you plan to use this container repeatedly, then instead use this command to also give it a name